-Program Coordinator: Dr. Sara Young Phone: 508-929-8246 Email: syoung3@worcester.edu
+Program Coordinator: Dr. Sara Young

-The Education Specialist (Ed.S.) program in Curriculum and Instruction is designed for people interested in curriculum leadership who already have a Master's degree in Education, a cognate area, or a Master's in a field related to their teaching license.
+The Education Specialist (Ed.S.) program in Curriculum and Instruction is designed for people interested in curriculum leadership who already have a Master's degree in Education, a cognate area, or a field related to their teaching license.
 An Ed.S. degree is the equivalent degree to a Certificate of Advanced Graduate Study (C.A.G.S.).
 Graduate students use the program for professional development, to further their career advancement, and as a possible pathway to professional educator licensure through the Massachusetts Department of Elementary and Secondary Education.
 The Ed.S. in Curriculum and Instruction is appropriate for all levels of Education from Early Childhood through Higher Education, as well as non-formal Education and Administration.

 Candidates for the Ed.S. program in Curriculum and Instruction will be required to meet the competencies established by the graduate program for all candidates seeking an Education Specialist certificate through Worcester State University.
-In addition, students will be required to demonstrate evidence of an earned Master of Education or Master's in a related field with a minimum GPA of 3.0.
+In addition, students will be required to demonstrate evidence of an earned Master of Education or Master's degree in a related field with a minimum GPA of 3.0.